The Mismeasure of Science

-In Plos Biology “The Mismeasure of Science: Stephen Jay Gould versus Samuel George Morton on Skulls and Bias,” six anthropologists reassess Gould’s famous 1981 book, The Mismeasure of Man.
+In Plos Biology “The Mismeasure of Science: Stephen Jay Gould versus Samuel George Morton on Skulls and Bias,” six anthropologists reassessed Gould’s famous 1981 book, The Mismeasure of Man.
 Although I find anthropology’s alliance with Gould problematic, there is a need to understand historical context.
-Gould’s book became popular because it was anti-racist, not because it was anti-science–in its time, Gould probably did more to rescue science than to demean it.
-Contemporary critiques of Gould occur in a context of race resurgence.
+Gould’s book became popular because it was anti-racist, not because it was anti-science.
+In its time, Gould probably did more to rescue science than to demean it.
+Contemporary critiques of Gould occur in a context in which notions of biological race and racism are resurgent.
 Navigating the political-academic climate demands awareness and treading carefully.

 Anthropology and Gould